You applied for federal student aid (FSA) — what’s next?

 What is the process for awarding FSA?

-After you complete the Free Application for Federal Student Aid (FAFSA) and it is received by the school, your file will be reviewed by your assigned Finance Advisor.
-This review ensures the information you provided is complete and accurate.
+After you complete the Free Application for Federal Student Aid (FAFSA) and it is received by the school, your file will be reviewed to ensure the information you provided is complete and accurate.

-If everything looks good, the Finance Advisor will send your file to be awarded, generally within the first week of class.
+If everything looks good and all eligibility criteria have been met, your funds can be awarded.
 If there are discrepancies, or if you are selected for verification, your Finance Advisor will contact you to collect any needed documents.
 Once all required documents have been received, your file will be sent to our operations team for review and award.

 Your FSA will be awarded based on your eligibility in the various FSA programs and is determined after receipt of all required documentation.
 If you are eligible for grants, they will be awarded according to eligibility guidelines and will be included in your award package.
 If you requested a student loan and are eligible, your loan will be originated for the amount you request — up to the maximum, not to exceed the cost of attendance and other aid being received — and will also be included in your award package.